simonowen/sentland/ReadMe.md

 removed.
 This is again performed on rows from back to front, and columns from right to left.
 This process is repeated a second time.

-De-spiking takes spans of 3 vertices, and checks if vertex 1 and 3 are both above _or_ both below vertex 2.
-If they are the height of vertex 2 is set to the lower of the other two heights.
+De-spiking takes spans of 3 vertices and decides on a new central vertex height.
+This was originally thought to be flattening the centre if the sides were both above or below it but the logic is slightly more complicated.
+See the code for details.

 This completes the final height generation, but not the stored data.

 ### 8) Shape codes

-To simplify use of the map at runtime, the groups of 4 vertices that form each tile are compared to determine whether it's level and how it will appear when drawn.
+To simplify use of the map at runtime the groups of 4 vertices that form each tile are compared to determine whether it's level and how it will appear when drawn.
 This forms a 4-bit code, which is stored (for now) in the upper 4 bits of each map value.